josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ![Our new header shows up now in the site](/images/post_images/sveltekit-header-component.png)

-The styling isn't great, of course, but it _is_ useable.
-You can click between pages now, if you're so inclined, which will make testing things out a bit easier.
+The styling still isn't great (or even existent), but the page is usable.
+We can click between pages now, at least, which will make testing things out a lot easier.

 ### Component styling

-In Svelte, a component's styles are scoped by default.
-That makes it easy to write CSS without fear of it bleeding out and affecting layout or appearance anywhere else in our site or app.
+**Svelte component styles are scoped by default.** That makes it easy to write CSS without fear of it bleeding out and having side effects anywhere outside the component.

-To try it out, let's open `Header.svelte` and add a `<style>` tag.
+To try it out, in `Header.svelte`, add a `<style>` tag.
 (It could go anywhere, but I prefer to put it at the end.)

 ```svelte
 <!-- Header.svelte -->